g1zm02k/WebComic-Crawler/README.md

+Note: While I will continue to update the scripts from time to time, this ReadMe won't follow suit.
+This is because sites like Tapas are constantly changing the stupidest shit (like hiding the comic IDs) to make you have to use their site for the most trivial thing - they don't want you just bookmarking individual comics/pages, or navigation directly to a given page - you must scro-o-o-o-o-o-o-oll through those 2938 individual links to find what you want because fuck you...

 # WebComic-Crawler
 A small collection of scripts for downloading select webcomics in their entirety and update themselves with their current position ready for any new comic updates.